renderedtext/ruby-101/README.md

 * Unlike most other programming languages, *everything is an object* in Ruby, including the return values of methods
-* Variables are references that point to objects
+* Variables are references that point to objects in memory
-* *Class* is a combination of state kept in memory and referred to using *variables*, and *methods* are functions that use that state
+* *Class* is a combination of state kept in memory and referred to using *variables*, and *methods* - functions that use that state
 * *Object* is an instance of a class, created by calling a constructor method called `#new`, e.g. `doge = Dog.new("Shiba Inu", "Toby")`, which in turn calls that class's method `.initialize`